vmware-tanzu/secrets-manager/README.md

 Once you are ready to start, [see the Quickstart guide][quickstart].

-Or, if you are one of those who “*learn by doing*”, you might want to dig into the implementation details later.
-If that’s the case, you can directly jump to the fun part and [follow the steps here][installation] to install **VMware Secrets Manager** to your Kubernetes cluster.
+Or, if you are one of those who "*learn by doing*", you might want to dig into the implementation details later.
+If that's the case, you can directly jump to the fun part and [follow the steps here][installation] to install **VMware Secrets Manager** to your Kubernetes cluster.